10 Tips for RVing With Dogs

 8. Protect your dogs against ticks.

-Ticks can be a big issue depending on what part of the country you are traveling in.
+Ticks can be a big issue, depending on what part of the country you are traveling in.
 Ticks can carry various diseases and can make your dogs very sick if infected.
-We use tick drops once a month for our dogs although there are a lot of options out there for what you can do.
+We use tick drops once a month for our dogs, although there are a lot of options out there for what you can do.
+It's a good idea to always keep them protected, especially while you're spending time outdoors.

 9. Make sure to follow proper pet etiquette at RV parks.

-Always follow the rules at any RV park you stay at regarding dogs.
-Be sure to always pick up after your pet - no one likes stepping in it!
+Always follow the rules regarding dogs at any RV park or campground you stay at.
+Be sure to always pick up after your pet — no one likes stepping in it!
 Some parks even provide bags for you to use.

 Don’t let your dogs bark, especially at night.
 This can be very frustrating for those around you and can result in a bad camping experience for you and everyone else in the campground.